Seven Castain

-Seven Castain (born April 26, 2004) is an American college soccer player who plays as a forward for the TCU Horned Frogs.
+Seven Berlin Castain (born April 26, 2004) is an American professional soccer player who plays as a forward for USL Super League club Dallas Trinity, on loan from the Orlando Pride.
+She played college soccer for the TCU Horned Frogs, earning first-team All-American honors after leading the team to their first NCAA College Cup appearance in 2025.

 Early life

 Castain grew up in Draper, Utah, the only child born to Heidi and Daren Castain.
 She was named for the number 7's biblical meaning of "lucky", "perfection", or "completeness".
 She played high school soccer at Waterford School in Sandy, Utah, setting a school record with 113 career goals in two-and-a-half seasons and earning first-team all-state selections three times.
-She was named high school All-American as a senior in 2021 after scoring a state single-season record 71 goals, including all four for her side in a 4–3 victory over Rowland Hall in the Class 2A state title game.
+In her senior year in 2021, she was named high school All-American after setting a state record with 71 goals, including all four goals for her side in a 4–3 victory over Rowland Hall in the Class 2A state title game.
 She played club soccer for the Utah Avalanche, earning ECNL all-conference honors.
 She committed to TCU during her junior year.